ThalesGroup/CDSP-Orchestration-Ansible/README.md

 # Ansible Collection
-For IT admins and DevOps teams who use Red Hat® Ansible® to manage their infrastructure, we have provided Ansible Modules and Playbooks that interfaces with each of the products within the CipherTrust Data Security Platform and IBM Guardium Data Encryption.
+For IT admins and DevOps teams who use Red Hat® Ansible® to manage their infrastructure, we have provided Ansible Modules and Playbooks that interface with each of the products within the CipherTrust Data Security Platform and IBM Guardium Data Encryption.

 ## Ansible version compatibility
 Tested with the Ansible Core 2.12, and 2.13 releases, and the current development version of Ansible.
 Ansible Core versions before 2.11.0 are not tested.